Patel9616/EDA-by-using-python-/README.md

 # EDA-by-using-python-
-This is my First GitHub repository
+This is my First GitHub repository.
 Author-Riya Patel